ODGC Newsletter – November 2018

 If you have already placed an order, please collect these at the AGM and remember, payment is due to Monica so if you are not attending please make arrangement for your order to be collected and to pay her!

-The Minutes of last year’s AGM are on the notice board this month and on the website
+The Minutes of last year’s AGM are on the notice board this month and on this website

 For new members and those with short memories, our procedure is thus: the AGM. is held promptly at 7.30 pm, but normally lasts only about half an hour.
 The remainder of the evening is our Christmas get-together, one of socialising and enjoying a lovely meal to celebrate the season!
 It is a shared supper – we all bring food to share, something savoury and something sweet, plus whatever you would like to drink.
 Bring your own crockery, cutlery and glasses and remember to put your names on any plates, etc being put on the centre table.
 The Club supplies bread, butter and cheese and there are supplies available if you wish to make yourself a tea or coffee BUT don’t forget to wash up after yourself!